ORESoftware/live-mutex/README.md

 Other libraries are stuck with polling for simple reasons - the filesystem is dumb, and so is Redis (unless you write some <br>
 Lua scripts that can run on there - I don't know of any libraries that do that).<br>
 <br>
-If we create an intelligent broker that can queue locking requests, then we can create some that's both more performant and more developer friendly.
+If we create an intelligent broker that can queue locking requests, <br>
+then we can create something that's both more performant and more developer friendly.
 Enter live-mutex. <br>

 # Installation